|

 on a commercial fishing boat from San

-Francisco and wanted to stop by and chat, since they were avid readers of Peary Rader's Iron Man magazine.
+Francisco and wanted to stop by and chat about bodybuilding and fitness, since they were avid readers of Peary Rader's Iron Man magazine.

 They had read in my "Bits of Advice & Routines" series